S5SS/dok-patch/dumps/readme.md

 STRING ID = LOCALIZATION NAME         = GAMEMODE     = INTEGER ID M01       = ID_UI_FE_MAP_M01_NAME_193 = singleplayer = 1
 ```
-IDs are unique to the gamemode.
+Integer IDs are unique to the gamemode.

 ## [Abilities](abilities.txt)
 The text IDs for all/most of the abilities in game